Why Omnicom Group Inc. [OMC] Should Be On Your Radar Moving Forward

 Omnicom Group Inc. [NYSE:OMC]: Analyst Rating and Earnings

-Pro stock traders frequently make sure to pay attention what expert market analysts are saying about a potential stock buy.
-Regarding Omnicom Group Inc. [OMC] right now, the most recent ratings from Wall St. analysts that we can see right now is regarding the quarter that’s slated to end in 12/30/2019.
+Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
+Regarding Omnicom Group Inc. [OMC], the latest average analyst recommendation we can see is from the quarter closing in 12/30/2019.
 On average, stock market experts give OMC an Hold rating.
-The average 12-month price forecast for this stock is $51.67, with the high estimate being $83.00, the low estimate being $44.00 and the median estimate amounting to $73.00.
-This is compared to its latest closing price of $54.90.
+The average 12-month price forecast for this stock is $54.26, with the high estimate being $83.00, the low estimate being $44.00 and the median estimate amounting to $73.00.
+This is compared to its latest closing price of $53.70.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Omnicom Group Inc. [OMC] is sitting at 3.38.
 This is compared to 1 month ago, when its average rating was 3.13.